 Mount Rainier National Park is a massive playground to anyone who loves the outdoors.
 The park encompasses Washington’s highest peak, at 14,411 feet high, and the surrounding mountains, forest, lakes, rivers, waterfalls, and meadows.

 Across the park, miles of trails provide scenic hiking routes and four campgrounds offer sites for tents and RVs.
-Narrow roads wind through lush evergreen trees and wildlife like elk and deer can occasionally be spotted.
+Narrow roads wind through the lush evergreen trees, and wildlife like elk and deer can occasionally be spotted.

 Summer is the best time to see the park’s renowned wildflowers.
-Splashes of pink, purple, and other colors spread across the meadows and along some of the trails.
+Splashes of pink and purple spread across the meadows and along some of the trails.

 Mount Rainier NP has trails for hikers of all ages and skill levels.

 A variety of hiking trails wind through the forests and meadows surrounding glacier-capped Mount Rainier.
 Some trails are easy and can be done by most beginners and kids.
 Other treks are longer and require more experience in backpacking.